Dunning-Kruger theory of mind

 many people will reject their own arguments—if they’re tricked into thinking that other people proposed them. […]

-By “selective laziness”, Trouche et al. are referring to our tendency to only bother scrutinizing arguments coming from other people who we already disagree with.
+By “selective laziness”, Trouche et al. are referring to our tendency to only bother scrutinising arguments coming from other people who we already disagree with.
 To show this, the authors first got Mturk volunteers to solve some logic puzzles (enthymematic syllogisms), and to write down their reasons (arguments) for picking the answer they did.
 Then, in the second phase of the experiment, the volunteers were shown a series of answers to the same puzzles, along with arguments supporting them.
 They were told that these were a previous participant’s responses, and were asked to decide whether or not the “other volunteer’s” arguments were valid.
-The trick was that one of the displayed answers was in fact one of the participant’s own responses that they had written earlier in the study.
+The trick was that one of the displayed answers was, in fact, one of the participant’s own responses that they had written earlier in the study.
 So the volunteers were led to believe that their own argument was someone else’s.
-It turned out that almost 60% of the time, the volunteers rejected their own argument, and declared that it was wrong.
+It turned out that almost 60% of the time, the volunteers rejected their own argument and declared that it was wrong.
 They were especially likely to reject it when they had, in fact, been wrong the first time.

 4 On erroneously thinking my experience is universal